Courts of Northern Ireland: Court of Judicature

 Until 1 October 2009, the name of the court was the Supreme Court of Judicature: this was changed to remove the word 'Supreme' on 1 October 2009 when the relevant provisions of the Constitutional Reform Act 2005 came into force establishing the Supreme Court of the United Kingdom.

 Court of Appeal

 The Court of Appeal is the highest court in Northern Ireland.
 Appeal from the Court of Appeal lies to the Supreme Court of the United Kingdom.
 The Court of Appeal hears appeals from the Crown Court, High Court, county courts, courts of summary jurisdiction and tribunals.

 A Court of Criminal Appeal existed from 1930 to 1978, when its functions were merged into the new general court of appeal.

+Case law in the Northern Ireland Court of Appeal has established the principle that appeals "should be whole, rather than fragmented", i.e. not referred from the lower court issue-by-issue.
+In First4Skills Ltd v Department for Employment and Learning (2011), Mr Justice McCloskey referred to the decisions in Cullen v Chief Constable of the Royal Ulster Constabulary (unreported, 1998) and Re Lemon's Application (unreported,1995) as establishing this principle, ruling it "incumbent on a court of first instance" to determine all the issues before it.

 High Court

 The High Court of Northern Ireland is split into three divisions: King's Bench Division, Family Division and Chancery Division.
 The High Court is located in the Royal Courts of Justice, Belfast.
+There is a specialized commercial court track in the King's Bench Division, first established in 1992, known as the Commercial List.